sergio-gimenez/python-scaffolding/README.md

 python -m src.api
 ```

+⚠ Important.
+Beware that we are removing the `.py` suffix on the `python -m` command.
+Running modules with `-m` only requires module names, unlike when you run it directly as a python file (no `-m` option), that it requires the `.py` suffix.

 The reasoning behind that is well explained in this [PythonPathSadness wiki page](https://github.com/asottile/scratch/wiki/PythonPathSadness), also better explained in [video form](https://www.youtube.com/watch?v=hgCVIa5qQhM)

 ### ⚠ Importing Modules ⚠